 Dawn of the Dead has received a number of re-cuts and re-edits, due mostly to Argento’s rights to edit the film for international foreign language release.
 Romero controlled the final cut of the film for English-language territories.

 In addition, the film was edited further by censors or distributors in certain countries.
-Romero, acting as the editor for his film, completed a hasty 139-minute version of the film (now known as the Extended, or Director’s, Cut) for premiere at the 1978 Cannes Film Festival.
+Romero, acting as the editor for his film, completed a hasty 139-minute version of the film (now known as the Extended, or Director’s, Cut) for the premiere at the 1978 Cannes Film Festival.
 This was later pared down to 126 minutes for the U.S. theatrical release.

 In the era before the NC-17 rating was available from the Motion Picture Association of America, the US theatrical cut of the film earned the taboo rating of X from the association because of its graphic violence.
 Rejecting this rating, Romero and the producers chose to release the film unrated so as to help the film’s commercial success.
 United Film Distribution Company eventually agreed to release it domestically in the United States.
 It eventually premiered in the US in New York City on April 20, 1979, fortunately beating Alien by a month.